liaofeicoding/d3-playground/jyang1958/2016/04/02/SEO.md

 * <h1> is the most important
 * <h6> is the least important

+### Meta Tags
+* Meta Tags describe the page
+* Not all meta tags help lead people to your website
+* More About Keywords
+* May Not Make Sense

 ### Tricks to URLs

 * Use Words in URLs